Plan for Safe Return

 The District will accommodate exceptions to COVID protocols as permitted by a student’s IEP or 504 team decisions.

-District personnel will continue to participate in weekly information-sharing sessions with local health care providers, the Two Rivers Public Health Department, and other community leaders.
+District personnel will participate in information-sharing sessions as necessary with local health care providers, the Two Rivers Public Health Department, and other community leaders.
 District administrators will continue to participate in regular state education department and governor briefings.

 The District has invested in iPads, wireless connectivity, academic and organizational software, and student and staff training to ensure continuity of instruction should in-person learning not be possible.
 Students will continue to be provided accommodations as stated in their IEP/504 plans during remote learning.
 Parent input will be sought to develop a plan for the provision of remote IEP services.
 Student progress will be reviewed by the student’s team when in person learning resumes.

-The District is implementing a social-emotional universal screener for students and staff beginning in the 2021-2022 school year.
-A social, behavioral and emotional approach using evidence-based curriculum, professional development, and interventions will be implemented.
+The District implemented a social-emotional universal screener for students and staff beginning in the 2021-2022 school year.
+A social, behavioral and emotional approach using evidence-based curriculum, professional development, and interventions is currently being implemented.
 Additional staff have been put in place to help support the mental health needs of all staff and students.
 School counselors and mental health support staff will be available for any students or staff in need of assistance.